minuva/fast-nlp-text-toxicity/README.md

 # Intro

-A simple API server using FastAPI for serving a small and high quality toxicity classification model onnxruntime only for CPU inference to Google Cloud Run.
+A simple API server using FastAPI for serving a small and high quality toxicity classification model with onnxruntime package for CPU inference to Google Cloud Run.

 # Install from source
 ```bash